This is not Bobby’s World

-When my boys were little, they watched this cartoon called Bobby’s World .
-The show was about a four year old little boy named Bobby Generic, who had an overactive imagination.
-I’m pretty sure I liked the show more then either of my sons did.
+When my boys were little, they watched this cartoon called Bobby’s World.
+The show was about a four-year-old little boy named Bobby Generic, who had an overactive imagination.
+I’m pretty sure I liked the show more than either of my sons did.
 I loved how the mother used to say, “Don’t cha know.”
 But my absolute favorite memory is Bobby singing this song about why he loved his birthday.
 “It’s all about me, me, me,” he sang.

 I think about that song a lot when I’m writing, especially when every sentence seems to start with “I”.
 It’s as if all I can see is me, me, me.
 And while it may be fun to engage in deep navel gazing, it makes for dull reading.